openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The value of the `credential` claim in the Credential Response MUST be a string that is an SD-JWT VC.
 Credentials of this format are already suitable for transfer and, therefore, they need not and MUST NOT be re-encoded.

-The following is a non-normative example of a Credential Response with Credential format `vc+sd-jwt`.
+The following is a non-normative example of a Credential Response containing a Credential of format `vc+sd-jwt`.

 <{{examples/credential_response_sd_jwt_vc.txt}}